lliu05/TicTacToe/README.md

 User Story: I can choose whether I want to play as X or O.

-View Demo on Codepen: http://codepen.io/lliu05/full/qZQbxY/
+View Demo on Heroku: https://luna-tic-tac-toe.herokuapp.com/